Eos Energy Enterprises Inc. (EOSE) Shares Up Despite Recent Market Volatility

 Sponsored

-EOSE’s stock has seen a 4.44% increase for the week, with a -6.62% drop in the past month and a 19.49% gain in the past quarter.
-The volatility ratio for the week is 5.86%, and the volatility levels for the past 30 days are at 9.28% for Eos Energy Enterprises Inc. The simple moving average for the last 20 days is 2.51% for EOSE stock, with a simple moving average of -15.15% for the last 200 days.
+EOSE stock saw an increase of 46.62% in the past week, with a monthly gain of 43.38% and a quarterly increase of 61.16%.
+The volatility ratio for the week is 15.06%, and the volatility levels for the last 30 days are 10.83% for Eos Energy Enterprises Inc. (EOSE).
+The simple moving average for the last 20 days is 40.69% for EOSE stock, with a simple moving average of 17.80% for the last 200 days.

 Analysts’ Opinion of EOSE